Classification of isometries of spaces of constant curvature and invariant subspaces: Introduction

-Consider the hyperboloid model $\Hy^n$ of the hyperbolic space.
-The Lie group $\textbf{I}(\Hy^n)$ is isomorphic to the group $PO(1,n)$ of proper Lorentz matrices. \begin{defi} A \textbf{Lorentzian normal form} is a proper Lorentz matrix of one of the following types: \begin{enumerate}[1)] \item $1\oplus A $, where $A\in O(n)$ is an orthogonal normal form. \item $\Theta\oplus A $, where $A\in O(n-2)$ is an orthogonal normal form and \item $\Omega_t\oplus A$, where $A\in O(n-1)$ is an orthogonal normal form and \end{enumerate} \end{defi} Types $(\ref{tp1})$, $(\ref{tp2})$ and $(\ref{tp3})$ correspond to elliptic, parabolic and hyperbolic isometries respectively.\\

-The following is an extension of the Spectral Theorem for the orthogonal group $O(n)$, to the Euclidean and Lorentz groups $\Euc(n)$ and $PO(1,n)$. \begin{teo} Every element of $O(n)$, $\Euc(n)$ and $PO(1,n)$ is conjugate to an orthogonal, Euclidean and Lorentzian normal form respectively, which is unique up to block permutation. \end{teo}

-The classification of isometries by conjugacy classes is too fine, and in all three cases there are infinitely many conjugacy classes.
-Moreover, classes having the same normal form structure but differing only in the sets of eigenvalues have the same geometric behavior.
-A more convenient classification is given by the orbit type.\\

-Let $G$ be a Lie group acting on a manifold $M$. \begin{defi}Two points $x,y\in M$ have the same \textbf{$G$-orbit type} if their orbits are $G$-equivariantly isomorphic. \end{defi} Thus the orbit type defines an equivalence relation in $M$.
-We study the orbit types of $\textbf{I}(\Sp^n)$, $\textbf{I}(\E^n)$ and $\textbf{I}(\Hy^n)$ respectively acting by conjugacy on themselves, and we show that in each case, there are finitely many orbit types, parameterized by a discrete invariant which we describe next.\\
+At the other extreme, we can consider the classification of isometries by conjugacy classes.
+This gives infinitely many classes, each one represented by a normal form.
+A natural step is to identify those classes differing in the sets of eigenvalues but having the same normal form structure.
+This leads to what we call the \textit{Segre decomposition}: a decomposition of $\mathbf{I}(\mathbb{M}^n)$ into finitely many classes, each an uncountable union of conjugacy classes, parametrized by a discrete invariant.

-The Segre symbol of a linear endomorphism of a finite dimensional real or complex vector space is a sequence of positive integers encoding the number of distinct eigenvalues, together with the sizes of the Jordan blocks corresponding to each eigenvalue.
-This invariant has been studied by many authors for classification purposes.
-For example, in \cite{HP}, projectivities are studied by means of their Segre symbol.
-An application of the Segre symbol, relevant in theoretical physics, is the Petrov classification of gravitational fields, in which the Segre symbol of the curvature tensor is studied in order to stratify Einstein spaces \cite{Pe}.\\
+The \textit{Segre symbol} of a linear endomorphism of a finite dimensional complex vector space is a sequence of positive integers encoding the number of distinct eigenvalues, together with the sizes of the Jordan blocks corresponding to each eigenvalue of a Jordan normal form of the endomorphism.
+This invariant has been studied by many authors for classification purposes, such as the treatment of collineations and pencils of quadrics developed in $\S$.VIII of \cite{HP} or Petrov's classification of gravitational fields appearing in $\S$.3 of \cite{Pe}, in which the Segre symbol of the curvature tensor allows to stratify Einstein spaces.